HRNGR/DevOps/hands-on/Kubernetes/kubernetes-06-microservice-deployment-and-autoscaling/README.md

 ## Part 3 - Microservices

-- The MongoDB application will use a static volume provisioning with the help of persistent volume (PV) and persistent volume claim (PVC).
+- The MongoDB application will use a static volume provisioning with the help of persistent volume (PV) and persistent volume claim (PVC)

 - Create a `db-pv.yaml` file.